Chiles v. Salazar: Background

-Colorado's Minor Conversion Therapy Law (MCTL), passed in 2019, prohibits licensed mental health professionals from engaging in conversion therapy with clients under 18 with an exemption for therapists "engaged in the practice of religious ministry".
+Colorado's Minor Conversion Therapy Law (MCTL), passed in 2019, prohibits licensed mental health professionals from engaging in "conversion therapy" with clients under 18 with an exemption for therapists "engaged in the practice of religious ministry".
 Conversion therapy refers to practices aiming to change an individual's sexual orientation or gender identity.
 Over 20 states have similar laws which are supported by major medical organizations.
 The Supreme Court has turned down earlier cases challenging state bans on conversion therapy.

+Colorado's law specifically banned conversion therapy only in the context of helping a patient's gender identity reflect their sex.
+It did not restrain therapists from helping a patient to embrace a gender identity different than his or her sex.

 The plaintiff, Kaley Chiles, is a licensed professional counselor in Colorado.
 In her petition to the Court, she stated that as "a practicing Christian, Chiles believes that people flourish when they live consistently with God's design, including their biological sex."
-Her lawsuit says she wants to help patients with the goal of "seeking to reduce or eliminate unwanted sexual attractions, change sexual behaviors or grow in the experience of harmony with one's physical body".
-She contends that the law violates the Free Speech and Free Exercise Clauses of the First Amendment.
-However, the law already makes exceptions for therapists "engaged in the practice of religious ministry."
+Her lawsuit says she wants to help patients that already have the goal of "seeking to reduce or eliminate unwanted sexual attractions, change sexual behaviors or grow in the experience of harmony with one's physical body".
+In addition, she contended that the law violates not only the Free Speech Clause, but also the Free Exercise Clause of the First Amendment, although the law already made exceptions for therapists "engaged in the practice of religious ministry."

-Chiles is represented by the Alliance Defending Freedom (ADF), a conservative Christian legal advocacy group that opposes LGBTQ and transgender rights.
+Chiles was represented by the Alliance Defending Freedom (ADF), a conservative legal advocacy group that advocates for the rights of Christians.
 ADF has successfully argued before the Supreme Court in cases such as 303 Creative LLC v.
 Elenis and National Institute of Family and Life Advocates v.
 Becerra.
+The group's president, Kristen Waggoner, stated, "The government has no business censoring private conversations between clients and counselors, nor should a counselor be used as a tool to impose the government's biased views on her clients."

+A 2023 report by The Trevor Project stated that there were over 1,300 active conversion therapists operating in 48 U.S. states, with 600+ of these practitioners holding active professional licenses.

+A 2024 survey by The Trevor Project found that among more than 50,000 LGBTQ Americans ages 13–24 surveyed, 5% had undergone conversion therapy.
+The 5% share in 2024 is a decrease from 10% in 2020 which had undergone conversion therapy, indicating that the practice had declined as more states enacted bans on it.